-Here, we demonstrate the efficiency, and the effectiveness of our proposed method on anomaly and network attack detection, and compare it with M-Zoom.
-We analyze the three highest subtensors returned by M-Zoom and MUST in the experiment in Section V-D on Air Force, and then we compute how many connections in the estimated subtensors are normal activities or attack5.
-Table V shows the connections in the top three subtensors detected by MUST and M-Zoom using arithmetic average mass (ρ_a) as the density metric.
-We observe that all connections in the top three subtensors found by MUST are attack connections with no false positive.
+Here, we demonstrate the efficiency, and the effectiveness of our proposed method on anomaly and network attack detection, and compare it with M-Zoom and M-Biz.
+We analyze the five highest subtensors returned by M-Zoom, M-Biz, and MUST on Air Force, and then we compute how many connections in the estimated subtensors are normal activities or attack10.
+Table 5 shows the connections in the top five subtensors detected by MUST, M-Zoom, and M-Biz using arithmetic average mass (ρ_a) as the density metric.
+We observe that all connections in the top five subtensors found by MUST are attack connections with no false positive.
 This is because MUST guarantees the density of all multiple subtensors it finds.
-With M-Zoom, it has the same result in the top two subtensors.
-However, in the third subtensor, only 56,433 connections are attack, and 151,080 other connections are normal among 207,513 connections.
-In other words, M-Zoom produces a high rate of false positives, which in turn means that MUST outperforms M-Zoom, when used in the task of network attack detection, using the Air Force dataset.
+With M-Zoom and M-Biz, they have the same result as MUST in the top two subtensors.
+However, in the three remaining subtensors, there are many normal connections that are wrong estimated by M-Zoom and M-Biz.
+For example, in the third subtensor estimated by M-Zoom, only 56,433 connections are attack, and 151,080 other connections are normal among 207,513 connections.
+So, the ratio of attack is only 27,2% with M-Zoom, and 26.03% with M-Biz.
+In real-world applications, particularly in the network attack detection problem, an attacker in fact does not necessarily act alone or join with all other attackers.
+In a real-world situation, an attacker normally joins several small groups of other attackers.
+Moreover, the suspicious behaviors of attackers might just only happen at just some certain periods.
+Analyzing the user behaviors, detecting connections between attackers and detecting all the potential and suspicious indicators of attack are important.
+This is because any insight analysis of the suspiciousness will help to detect network attacks, and therefore protect the net from the attackers and fraudsters.
+The results of our experiments in the diversity and overlap analysis of the top three estimated subtensors in Table 4 on Airforce and the efficiency of our method for network attack detection in the top five estimated subtensors in Table 5 reflect our discussion of the meaningful and the important of multiple subregion estimation in practical applications.
+In other words, M-Zoom and M-Biz produce a high rate of false positive, which in turn means that MUST outperforms M-Zoom, M-Biz when used in the task of network attack detection, using the Air Force dataset.